 A huge strike against Tidal, and why I won’t switch to it from Spotify just yet, is its lack of social features.
+Again, it added Instagram and Facebook story integration, but lacks native social features as seen on Spotify.
 I cherish Spotify’s “Friend Activity” column and frequently use it to discover new music.
-While I loved nearly everything about Tidal’s interface, I frequently missed creeping through friends’ playlists.
+While I loved nearly everything about the interface, I frequently missed creeping through friends’ playlists.
 This tracks with Tidal’s projected image: it’s not about the listener as an individual as much as it is about the artist-listener relationship.
 I know plenty of people who couldn’t care less for Spotify’s social features.
 If that resonates with you, then Tidal is still a great platform.

-Additionally, if you’re someone with a large personal library of locally stored files, or find yourself addicted to podcasts, Tidal isn’t for you.
+Additionally, if you’re someone with a large personal library of locally stored files, or find yourself addicted to podcasts, this service isn’t for you.
 Otherwise, I thoroughly enjoyed my Tidal HiFi trial membership and would feel compelled to switch streaming services if I weren’t already knee-deep in Spotify playlists.